addonify/addonify-wishlist/README.txt

 = 1.1.2 - ? , 2023 =

 - Added: Clear Wishlist button in wishlist shortcode content for removing all items in wishlist.
+- Update: option to remove product from wishlist on clicking on add to wishlist button if already in wishlist.

 = 1.1.1 - 30 December, 2022 =